ugurcanlacin/s/README.md

-# s - fast command search and execution
+# s - fast command execution

 Tired of typing `history | grep -i "something"` and then copying and pasting commands?
 This tiny shell function is here to help!
 Just type `s docker` or `s git push` and it will show you all matching commands from your history.
 Pick a number, press enter, and boom - your command is running.
 No more copy-paste hassle!